-This tutorial will demonstrate how to do a sensitivity analysis in Excel.
+This tutorial demonstrates how to do a sensitivity analysis in Excel.

 Single-Input Data Tables

-2. In the Ribbon, select Data > What-If Analysis > Data Table.
+- In the Ribbon, go to Data > What-If Analysis > Data Table…

-1. First, (1) highlight the data table, and then, (2) in the Ribbon, select Data > What-If Analysis > Data Table.
+- Then in the Ribbon, go to Data > What-If Analysis > Data Table…

-2. In the row input box, select C5 (the interest rate), and in the column input cell, select C6 (the term).
+- For the Row input cell, select C5 (the interest rate), and in the Column input cell, select C6 (the term).